CHILDHOOD AND EDUCATION STUDIES

 Core Modules

-This module introduces you to the management and application of research.
-The primary aim of the module is to develop your skills and expertise in the evaluation and use of essential research tools.
+The module introduces the student to the management and application of research.
+The primary aim of the module is to develop students' skills and expertise in the evaluation and use of essential research tools.
 The application of these tools will be done through online activities and directed reading.
-The module develops inquisitiveness through building an awareness of multiple perspectives for studying, analysing and understanding phenomena.
-You will be encouraged to challenge research, both national and international, and data through systematic analysis.
-This enquiring approach will engender in you the ability to view research as tentative, to be revised and reconsidered.
+The module develops inquisitiveness and challenge through developing an awareness of multiple perspectives for studying, analysing and understanding phenomena.
+Students will be encouraged to challenge research, both national and international and data through systematic analysis.
+This enquiring approach will engender in students the ability to view research as tentative, to be revised and reconsidered.

 Core Modules